Revvilo/Resolve-EDL-to-Youtube-Chapters/readme.md

 - Abuses pythons array slicing so the slicing is hard coded and not dynamic

 Pulls the EDL file from next to the script.
 Only supports one EDL file at a time

+#### To export markers from Resolve:
+Right click the timeline in the media pool, go to Timelines > Export > Timeline markers to EDL...